-Arthritis symptoms can develop gradually or suddenly, and as arthritis is most often a chronic disease, symptoms may come and go, or persist over time.
+They can develop gradually or suddenly.
+As arthritis is most often a chronic disease, symptoms may come and go, or persist over time.

-- Pain.
-Pain from arthritis can be constant, or it may come and go.
-Pain might be isolated to one place or felt in many parts of the body
+- Pain: Pain from arthritis can be constant, or it may come and go.
+It may affect only one part, or be felt in many parts of the body

-- Swelling.
-Some types of arthritis cause the skin over the affected joint to become red and swollen, and to feel warm to the touch
+- Swelling: In some types of arthritis the skin over the affected joint becomes red and swollen and feels warm to the touch

 - Stiffness.
-Stiffness is a typical arthritis symptom, with some forms of arthritis causing increased stiffness upon waking up in the morning, after sitting at a desk, or after sitting in a car for a long time, and others resulting in stiffness after exercise or characterized by persistent stiffness
+Stiffness is a typical symptom.
+With some types, this is most likely upon waking up in the morning, after sitting at a desk, or after sitting in a car for a long time.
+With other types, stiffness may occur after exercise, or it may be persistent.

-- Difficulty moving a joint.
-Moving a joint or getting up from a chair should not be hard or painful and can indicate arthritis or other joint problem.
+- Difficulty moving a joint: If moving a joint or getting up from a chair is hard or painful, this could indicate arthritis or another joint problem.

-As it is a systemic disease, RA usually affects the joints on both sides of the body equally.
-The joints of the wrists, fingers, knees, feet and ankles are the most commonly affected.15 This can help a physician to differentiate osteoarthritis from RA, as osteoarthritis typically affects some joints more than others, such as the left or right knee, shoulder or wrist.
+RA is a systemic disease, so it usually affects the joints on both sides of the body equally.
+The joints of the wrists, fingers, knees, feet and ankles are the most commonly affected.

 Joint symptoms may include: